michellecchen/cs72_final/README.md

 ├── classifiedDataGlassdoor
-│   ├── <zero shot classified pros sentences for each company> (4 files) │   └── <zero shot classified cons sentences for each company> (4 files) ├── classifiedDataIndeed
+│   ├── <zero shot classified pros sentences for each company> (4 files) │   └── <zero shot classified cons sentences for each company> (4 files) │   ├── dates
+│   │   ├── <corresponding dates for pros sentences for each co> (4 files)
+│   │   └── <corresponding dates for cons sentences for each co> (4 files)
+│   └──
+├── classifiedDataIndeed
-│   ├── <zero shot classified neutral sentences for each company> (4 files) │   ├── <zero shot classified pros sentences for each company> (4 files) │   ├── <zero shot classified cons sentences for each company> (4 files) │   ├── <corresponding dates for neutral sentences for each co> (4 files) │   ├── <corresponding dates for pros sentences for each co> (4 files) │   └── <corresponding dates for cons sentences for each co> (4 files) ├── confusionData
+│   ├── <zero shot classified neutral sentences for each company> (4 files) │   ├── <zero shot classified pros sentences for each company> (4 files) │   ├── <zero shot classified cons sentences for each company> (4 files) │   ├── dates
+│   │   ├── <corresponding dates for neutral sentences for each co> (4 files)
+│   │   ├── <corresponding dates for pros sentences for each co> (4 files)
+│   │   └── <corresponding dates for cons sentences for each co> (4 files)
+│   └──
+├── confusionData
-│   ├── <25 zero shot classifiers for negative sentences for each co> (4 files) │   ├── <25 zero shot classifiers for positive sentences for each co> (4 files) │   ├── screenshots of some confusion matrix results
+│   ├── <25 zero shot classifiers for negative sentences for each co> (4 files) │   ├── <25 zero shot classifiers for positive sentences for each co> (4 files) │   ├── screenshots
+│   │   └── screenshots of some confusion matrix results
 │   ├── confusion matrix for 185 classified sentences (confusionMatrix185.txt)
 │   └── precision, recall, f-score, and support scores for the matrix above (scoresFromMatrix.txt) ├── glassDoorZeroShot